xquyvu/starbucks-offer-optimisation/README.md

 The proposed solution has 2 parts, outlined as follows:

-This is the section that needs to be elaborated way more: please be specific about the tools you would like to use to solve this problem: algorithms, models, deployment, etc.

 ### 4.1.
 Predict customer spending

 This part aims to predict how customer would spend with and without the influence of offer, based on their profiles (age, gender, income, time, etc.)